thriveweb/sailing-paradise/content/boatTours/2018-08-31-birthday-parties.md

         Some things are almost mandatory:

-        Singing Happy Birthday to you, cake, embarassing speeches, presents.
+        Singing Happy Birthday to you, cake, embarassing speeches, presents, cake, all your favourite songs...did we mention cake?
       title: What to expect
     - dropdownContent: |-
-        Keep it simple.
+        Keep it simple;

-        Swimmers and beach towels.
+        * Swimmers and beach towels.

-        Food and drink (unless you want us to organise the catering for you).
+        * Food and drink (unless you want us to organise the catering for you).

-        Smiles and good vibes.
+        * Smiles and good vibes.
+        * A few decorations or special photos to pop on the table if you wish.

         We'll provide the rest.
       title: What to Bring
-    - dropdownContent: |-
+    - dropdownContent: >-
-        Please remember:

-        No red wine, No sparklers, No drunken idiots and No bad juju.
+        We love a good birthday but to keep our boats safe and nicely presented there are a few things we do not allow on board;

+        * Red wine

+        * Sparklers

+        * Decorations that stain/leak ink when wet

+        * Drunken idiots (tipsy fun peeps totally fine)

+        * Budgie Smugglers and mankinis :-)    Well if you are the birthday boy and desperately want to wear one we might bend the rules for you just once...
       title: Considerations
     - dropdownContent: >-
-        We have done a lot of research to find the best Gold Coast caterers and are happy to organise this on your behalf, or you are more than welcome to BYO.
+        We have done a lot of research to find the best Gold Coast party caterers and are happy to organise this on your behalf, or you are more than welcome to BYO.

-        We do have a bbq on board which you are free to use however as you will need to cook this yourself we find that this can detract from your enjoyment on the day therefore we recommend this only if you have booked the boat for 4 hours or more.
-But the choice is yours.
+        We do have a bbq on board which you are welcome to use however we recommend this only if you have booked the boat for 4 hours or more as it can take quite a while for you to cook a BBQ and you need to leave time for relaxation too right?

-        Again we find the best idea is to Keep it Simple.

-        Fingerfoods are the go and the latest craze is grazing boards or platters.
+        Grazing style boards and platters are ideal 'boat food'.
 These can look sensational as a centrepiece for the large timber tables we have on board and your guests are free to pick away at their convenience.

-        You can see some samples of the caterers we have used in the past on our social media pages.

-        If you think you're up to the challenge to create your own platter, feel free to take some inspo from these also or check out pinterest.
+        We offer Grazing Boards, Tapas , BBQs, Canapes and Private Chefs plus many more catering options.

+        We can also assist with a drinks service and offer pre-paid tabs, drinks packages or paid bar options.
+If you prefer to BYO your drinks this is also possible.

+        Please enquire and you will receive a list of catering and beverage options.
       title: Catered or BYO
     - dropdownContent: >-
-        Arrive in style with a stretch Hummer limousine.
+        Arrive in style with a stretch Hummer or limousine transfer to the marina.

-        Add some exciting watersports.
-Jetboating and Parasailing can be arranged and they can pick you up off the boat.
+        Add some exciting watersports to your charter.
+Jetboating and Parasailing can be arranged and they can pick you up off the boat for a true VIP Experience.

-        Have cocktails in one of the rooftop bars or hit the clubs in Surfers or Broadbeach after your cruise, or dine in some of Australia's best restaurants located right here on the Gold Coast.
-Ask us for recommendations.

-        Indulge in a relaxing day spa or treat yourself to some retail therapy.

-        Take in the sights from above with a Seaplane, Helicopter flight or Hot Air Balloon.

-        Have a hit at the Goldies newest attraction TopGolf.

-        Gather the troops for some Indoor karting at Slideways GoKarts or battle it out with a paintball tournament.

-        The list goes on and on.
       title: More Birthday Ideas
     - dropdownContent: >-
         Q. What happens if it's raining?